2023 Best Value Economics Bachelor's Degree Schools in the Southeast Region

 JMU undergraduate students pay an average of $29,564 in tuition and fees each year.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $526.

-University of North Carolina at Chapel Hill landed the #8 spot in the 2023 rankings for the best value bachelor’s degree economics programs.
-Located in the city of Chapel Hill, UNC Chapel Hill is a public college with a very large student population.
+University of North Carolina at Chapel Hill came in at #8 in this year’s edition of the Best Value Economics Bachelor’s Degree Schools in the Southeast Region ranking.
+Located in the city of Chapel Hill, UNC Chapel Hill is a public school with a very large student population.

-Full Economics at University of North Carolina at Chapel Hill Report
+Read full report on Economics at University of North Carolina at Chapel Hill

 Duke University came in at #9 in this year’s edition of the Best Value Economics Bachelor’s Degree Schools in the Southeast Region ranking.
-Located in the city of Durham, Duke is a private not-for-profit school with a large student population.
+Located in the large city of Durham, Duke is a private not-for-profit school with a large student population.

 The average tuition and fees for an out-of-state undergraduate student at Duke are $60,244 a year.